Boyle-Lab/NanoPal-Snakemake/README.markdown

 }
 ```

-`batch_id` is a name for the run.
-The pipeline will store all its output under
+`batch_id` is a name for the run (TODO we should probably rename this to
+`run_id`).
+The pipeline will store all its output under a directory with this
-a directory with this name in the `scratch_path` directory.
+name in the `scratch_path` directory.

-`data_path` is the path that contains the directories of your samples.
-Each of
-`samples` should be a directory inside that data path, which contains
-a `basecalled_output.tar` file.
-Note that some of our older sequencing runs
-have a slightly different format here — see the TODO in
-`scripts/retrieve-input.sh` for more context.

 `container_path` is the path to a directory to store the Singularity containers
 (see below).

+`datasets` describes the location of the dataset(s) you want to run the pipeline
+on.

+Each entry in the `datasets` dictionary should have a unique ID as the key and
+a list of directories as the value.
+The data from all the directories in the
+list will be combined and used as input to the pipeline, which can be handy if
+e.g.:

+* You have multiple separate ONT data directories for the same sample because
+  you had to pause and restart the sequencer (the `p2-acq2` dataset in the
+  example).
+* You want to combine multiple sequencing runs into one big pool and run the
+  pipeline on all the data together (the `everything` dataset in the example).

+If you only have one directory for an entry you can optionally use a single
+string for the value for convenience, instead of having to wrap it up as
+a single-element list (the `minion` dataset in the example).

+Each of the directories you specify must have a `basecalled_output.tar` file in
+it, which is where the pipeline will pull the data from.
+Note that some of our
+older sequencing runs have a slightly different format here — see the TODO in
+`scripts/retrieve-input.sh` for more context.

 ## Containers